bvm-org/bvm/README.md

 invocation of a code segment it is found that there are no further instructions in the current code segment, then a tail call is performed.
-This then means that you can delegate to a callee which values are returned to your own caller:
+This then means that you can delegate to a callee which values are returned to your own caller (the following example makes sense if you consider that the REPL itself is the caller to the outer-most code, and thus that code is delegating via a tail-call to the declared code segment which and how many values are returned to the REPL):

     bvm> { 17 3 5 ADD COUNT RETURN } EXEC
     [17, 8]